 Naturally, with the tone stack there’s less overall gain, but I really like the sound.
 With the mid-cut from the tone stack and an NOS GE 7025 in the phase inverter, it gets a sort of SRV-ish vibe that’s very nice.
 Alternatively, using a 12AU7 in the PI gets a very fat, warm clean sound.
 With the tone stack engaged, full volume will drive it into mild to moderate crunch, and it cleans up nicely with the guitar volume knob.
 The tone stack needs to be bypassed to get into serious overdrive.

-This circuit can also be used with a 12BH7 in the output position.
-The 12BH7 is very similar to the 12AU7, but with higher max plate dissipation, can handle higher plate currents, has slightly higher transconductance, and slightly lower plate resistance.
+As drawn above, this circuit can also be used with a 12BH7 in the output position.
+The 12BH7 is very similar to the 12AU7, but it's rater for a higher max plate dissipation, so it can handle higher plate currents.
+It also has slightly higher transconductance, and slightly lower plate resistance.

-I bias the 12BH7 up to about 10mA or 11mA per triode, whereas I run the 12AU7 at about 6mA per triode.
+To operate it with a 12BH7, the output staged should be biased up to about 10mA or 11mA per triode, whereas the 12AU7 is happiest at about 6mA per triode.

 With this switch & adjustable cathode bias, the output section supports quite a range of output tubes.
 Here are some of the tubes which could be used as output tubes: